raspberrypilearning/3D-scene/en/step_3.md

 As in the theatre, characters move through the scenery.

-What characters will you choose and/or create?
+What **character** or **characters** will you choose and/or create?
 Just imagine for now.

 --- /task ---

 --- task ---

-Things which appear smaller and lighter in colour look further away from the audience/user.
-This is a useful effect to use to create a greater sense of depth and helps to make things more realistic.
-Remember these useful 3-dimensional effects as you move through your project.
+Things which appear behind other objects or characters and are smaller and lighter in colour look further away from the audience/user.
+These are useful 3-dimensional effects which you can use to create a greater sense of depth and helps to make your project appear more realistic.

 EXAMPLE

 --- /task ---

 Great thinking and imaging!
-In the next step you will make your project.
+In the next step you will beging to make your project.

 --- save ---